Summer Springboard

 – Lauren L. | Alumni Student

-*Summer Springboard programs are not run by our campus partners (with the exception of Cal Poly and NYSID which are run in partnership with SSB).
+*Summer Springboard programs are not run by our campus partners (with the exception of Cal Poly, NYSID and UW Foster which are run in partnership with SSB).
 Universities and their affiliated departments and partners do not control and are not responsible or liable in any manner for any part of the Summer Springboard program.